WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 ### What does the `EventTarget` target class do?

-`EventTarget` is a special class that exists in the browser, and is responsible for the API to _dispatch_ Events, and to attach _listeners_ for Events.
+`EventTarget` is a class that exists in the browser, and has the API to _dispatch_ Events, and to attach _listeners_ for Events.
 Here's what the definition for the `EventTarget` class looks like:

 ```js
 class EventTarget {